anhquancao/java-multithread-socket-client-server/README.md

 2. Reserve an available rental for a exact duration

 **Renter Client** will be able to:
-1. List the rental of his/her apartments.
+1. List all the rental of his/her apartments.
+2. List all the tenant of a renter.
-2. Check the information about a rental (A Tenant of a Rental).
+3. Check the information about a rental (A Tenant of a Rental).
-3. Create new rental or remove one.
+4. Create new rental.
+5. Remove a rental.
-4. A new apartment can be created by renter.
+6. A new apartment can be created by renter.

 ### Administration Client Application
 Unlike the Casual Client, Administration Client will have the right to access to the server and do several actions dedicated to the admin.
-- Show the list of all the rental
+1. Show the list of all the rental
-- The admin can have the right to directly delete a rental.
+2. The admin can have the right to directly delete a rental.